Harry45/jaxccl/docs/hmf.md

 ---

-A list of the following mass functions are supported:
+A list of the following mass functions are supported.

 ### Angulo et al. (2012)
 The expression as derived by [Angulo et al. (2012)](https://arxiv.org/pdf/1203.3216v1) is